If you want to use this site please update your browser!

 Stone Lamp

-Found in the 1970s during excavations of the archaeological section of the Winchester Museum on Victoria Road, Winchester, Hampshire.
+This well-crafted lamp, dating from the medieval period, was unearthed during excavations carried out in the 1970s at the archaeological section of the Winchester Museum on Victoria Road in Winchester, Hampshire.

-A lamp with a handle made of Caen stone.
-The bowl is octagonal, with a concave well and a central deep depression.
-The handle is also octagonal, with four long sides alternating with four short sides.
-The end has a hole at right angles for hanging.
-Found in a pit from the 15th-16th centuries.
-Like specimens from excavations at Winchester prior to 1972, these stone lamps rarely burn, suggesting that they contained removable reservoirs.
+The lamp features an octagonal bowl with a concave well and a central deep depression.
+Its handle is also octagonal, with four long sides alternating with four short sides.
+The end of the handle has a hole at right angles for hanging.
+It was found in a pit dating from the 15th to 16th centuries.
+Interestingly, stone lamps like this one, found in excavations in Winchester prior to 1972, were seldom found with evidence of burning, suggesting that they likely contained removable reservoirs for holding fuel.

 UP